PyBackendBoilerplate/micro-service/README.md

 ```

 This gives you a basic file structure with a working mechanism for running an app in a microservice.
-From here on you need to rename some of the places with your own microservice name and add your own APIs and that's it, everything else is already set.
+From here on you need to rename the microservice and add your own APIs and that's it, everything else is already set.

+Oh and by the way, renaming is also automatic using `make rename FROM=service_name TO=new_name` (see `make help` for more info).

 Feel free to remove the example [APIs](./src/openapi/openapi.yaml#L10) and change them with your own.